JoshuaWise/jellypromise/README.md

 ### .forEach(*callback*, [*thisArg*]) -> *promise*

 Similar to the `.map` method, but instead of transforming each value in the iterable, the resulting array will always contain the same values as the original iterable.
-You can still delay the returned promise's fulfillment by returning unsettled promises from the `callback` function.
+Unsettled promises returned from the `callback` function will still delay the overall fulfillment of the promise created from this method.
 This method is primarily used for side effects.

 `callback` has the following signature: `function callback(value, index, length)`